RkNyra/delani-studio/README.md

 ##### By **Rhoda Kimanga (RK Nyra)**

 ### Description
-This is the <a href="">Delani Studio Website,</a> designed as the Studio's marketing tool and a platform to reach out and be reached by its clients.
-You can view it <a href="">here.</a>
+This is the <a href="https://rknyra.github.io/delani-studio/">Delani Studio Website,</a> designed as the Studio's marketing tool and a platform to reach out and be reached by its clients.
+You can view it <a href="https://rknyra.github.io/delani-studio/">here.</a>

 ### Setup/Installation Requirements
 * Text editer - I used Visual Studio